zanzarolito/Py_Expense_Anjara/README.md

 - [ ] Add the possibility to mark a debt as payed from the status report
 - [ ] Think of new ways of spliting the expense (Percentage / person, Amount / person, anything that makes sense)
 - [ ] User Input Validation : Throw an error if an expense amount is not a number, and so on ..
+- [ ] All implemented features should have relevant test cases
+    - If I just have to run your test suite to check project quality and features : Automatic bonus
 - [ ] Bonus : Improve your app in any way you want : More features, fancy report, any good idea will be rewarded